0

 Your doctor may assess medical history (fatigue, body aches, frequent headaches, skin and eye colour) and do a physical examination (heart rate, breathing rate, enlarged liver/spleen).

-Additionally, a blood test to determine the hemoglobin, certain vitamins and iron levels, RBC count, and evaluating the shape and size of the RBCs could be advised to check the severity and cause of anemia.
+Additionally, a blood test to determine the hemoglobin, certain vitamins and iron levels, RBC count, and evaluating the shape and size of the RBCs could be advised to check the severity and cause of anaemia.

 Treatment and prevention